 Trucks often have multiple business entities involved in the transfer of goods that they are hauling, and an investigation needs to be completed to determine the responsible parties’ appropriate insurance.
 The possibility of multiple responsible entities in a collision should concern a victim in a truck collision and compel the victim to obtain experienced legal counsel.

-WHAT SHOULD YOU DO IF A DRIVER TELLS YOU TO NOT REPORT A TRUCK ACCIDENT?
+WHAT SHOULD YOU DO IF A DRIVER TELLS YOU TO NOT REPORT A CALIFORNIA TRUCK ACCIDENT?

 You should never agree to not report an incident.
 The incident report is the single most important discovery tool after a collision.
 A traffic collision report will help the victim in a number of ways.
 It will establish fault in the collision.
 It will document the applicable insurance of the other driver’s vehicle.
 It will provide statements of the parties in the collision, and reflect the surrounding circumstances, such as weather, lighting, etc., that may or may not be involved in the collision.
 It is absolutely crucial to request a police report following a collision, especially a collision with a large truck.